Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 At just €19 per person, it’s worth it.
 Whether you’re travelling solo or with friends, this tour is a fantastic way to kick off your Cologne adventure.

-Have a look at this tour.
+Look through this tour.
 It’s a combination of entertainment, history, and enjoyment.
 And if you think it sounds like something you’d like to do, you can buy tickets here!

 3. Explore the Old Town